-- Join a gym.
+- Join a gym or fitness group.
 Incorporating physical fitness into your day is an important part of a healthy lifestyle.
-You can make friends while you exercise too.
-Look at gyms in your area or check the local community center.
-Or, start a walking group at work or at your church.
+You can make friends while you exercise.
+Look at gyms in your area or check a local community center.

-- Go back to school.
+- Take a class.
 A local college or community education course puts you in contact with others who share similar hobbies or pursuits.

 - Look online.
-The newest generation of social networking sites can help you stay connected with friends and family.
-Many good sites exist for people going through stressful times, such as chronic illness, loss of a loved one, new baby, divorce and other life changes.
+Social networking sites can help you stay connected with friends and family.
+Many good sites exist for people going through stressful times, such as chronic illness, loss of a loved one, a new baby, divorce and other life changes.
 Be sure to stick to reputable sites, and be cautious about arranging in-person meetings.

-A successful relationship is a two-way street.
-The better a friend you are, the better your friends will be.
+A successful relationship is a two-way street that requires your active participation.
 Here are some suggestions for nurturing your relationships:

 - Stay in touch.
 Answering phone calls, returning emails and reciprocating invitations let people know you care.

 - Don't compete.
-Be happy instead of jealous when your friends succeed, and they'll celebrate your accomplishments in return.
+Be happy instead of jealous when your friends succeed.

 - Be a good listener.
 Listen when your friends are speaking.
-Find out what's important to your friends.
-You might find you have even more in common than you think.
+Find out what's important to them.

-Don't overdo it.
-In your zeal to extend your social network, be careful not to overwhelm friends and family with phone calls and emails.
+- Don't overdo it.
+Be careful not to overwhelm friends and family with phone calls and emails.
 Save those high-demand times for when you really need them.

-Remember that the goal of building your social support network is to reduce your stress level, not add to it.
+Remember that a goal of building your social support network is to reduce your stress level, not add to it.
 Watch for situations that seem to drain your energy.
 For example, avoid spending too much time with someone who is constantly negative and critical.
-Similarly, steer clear of people involved in unhealthy behaviors, such as alcohol or substance abuse, especially if you've struggled with addictions.
+Similarly, steer clear of people involved in unhealthy behaviors, such as alcohol or substance abuse.

 - Seaward BL.
 Additional coping skills.
 In: Essentials of Managing Stress.
 3rd ed.
 Sudbury, Mass.: Jones & Bartlett Publishers; 2014.